 The current edition is the first printed edition of an unknown childhood sonata by Carl Philipp Emanuel Bach.
 There are two versions of this early work, from 1736 and 1744, respectively.
 These are first given in Urtext, exactly as they were written in manuscript, and then as an annotated score (with added articulation, dynamics, fingering, etc.).
 With an extensive preface about the genesis of this composition, a text-critical commentary and observations concerning interpretation.
 Both versions are recorded on cd (AB I-07).

-Frédéric Chopin wrote his Introduction et Polonaise brillante for cello and piano, opus 3, in 1829-30.
-When exactly Carl Czerny made a transcription for piano-solo of this early work, it is not known, but the plate number of the first edition, published by Pietro Mechetti in Vienna, points to the end of the 1830s.
+Frédéric Chopin wrote his Introduction et Polonaise brillante for cello and piano, Opus 3, in 1829-30.
+When exactly Carl Czerny made a transcription for solo piano of this early work is not known, but the plate number of the first edition, published by Pietro Mechetti in Vienna, points to the end of the 1830s.
 In France in particular, this arrangement has been considered for decades as being written by Chopin himself.
 All the more reason to rescue this fine transcription from oblivion.

 When I first researched Franz Liszt’s Mazeppa music in the Goethe- und Schiller-Archiv in Weimar in the summer of 1986, I found under catalogue number GSA60/I80 a sketch that evidently had to do with the Mazeppa study.
 The sketch was written on two pages.
 Inserting these 20 bars in the first version of the Mazeppa study (1841) creates an alternative version of this work, which can be considered as the ‘missing link’ between the early and final version of this composition, the fourth of the Études d’exécution transcendante.